jdm080/Guild-Wars-Live-Split-Setup-Files/README.md

 <img width="278" height="71" alt="image" src="https://github.com/user-attachments/assets/4be4e315-dea0-4642-a643-9f63d178678c" />

 Now that we've setup live splits, lets swap the timer to the Game Timer.
-Game Timer Game Timer is used for some of the pause logic listed in the **EXP Tracker Logic/thoughts** section.
+Game Time is used for some of the pause logic listed in the **EXP Tracker Logic/thoughts** section.
 Right click Live Splits-->Compare Against-->Game Time

 <img width="347" height="129" alt="image" src="https://github.com/user-attachments/assets/946902fc-6d11-477c-8abe-eb088627be10" />

 After all that we will go ahead and save your splits and layout.
-This is a good time if you wish to create you own layout and splits, use save as instead.

 Right click Live Splits, save splits.